Posts

 The reason for resurrected bodies

 Soul sleep proponents argue that the concept of a conscious soul that is able to exist apart from a physical body undermines the purpose of the resurrection.
 Their reasoning is that if you're already conscious and aware, then what would reuniting with a body serve?
 In this article, we will address that very question.
 First, let's define what we mean by "soul."
 A soul is our mind (consciousness), thoughts, emotions, and will.
-It is the inner man (or woman) that makes us who we are.
+It is our the inner being that makes us who we are.
 It is intangible and subjective by nature.
 Thus, the soul needs some kind of body to interact with the world around it.
 Here on earth, we have temporal physical bodies to interact within our three spatial dimensions.
 After our physical body dies, our soul (consciousness) departs from the body much the same way a hermit crab discards an old shell.
 Contrary to popular belief, we don't become disembodied spirits any more than angels are disembodied spirits.
-We will still have a body, just o...
+We will still have a body, just one ma...

 Scriptural Support for the Immortal Soul